ifrm/invatacel/wp-content/themes/academica/readme.txt

 == Changelog ==

+= 2.0.1 (May 8, 2016) =
+* Added TGM Plugin Activator in order to installed recommended plugins used by the theme easier
+* Minor bug fixes

 = 2.0 (March 26, 2015) =
 * Theme re-design and major updates, including many modifications.
 * All files were modified